21212131/ece143project/Proposal.md

 ### Question 1:
 We can sort the majors based on their corresponding start salaries.
 And plot the result in bar chart.
 As we also possess mid-career salaries.
 We will put those data on the same plot as well.
 Besides, for further analysis the distribution of mid-career salaries, we will provide a probability density distribution plot.
 ### Question 2:
 We can plot a USA map, each state will be single pixel of a heat map.
 The brighter the color is, the higher the salary would be.
+We will also show which region it is more profitable to go to school in.
 ### Question 3:
-We can make a table to list the pros and cons of public and private schools, followed by the data obtained from the dataset.
+We can make a table of salaries based on the type of school: State, Engineering, Party, Ivy League or Libral arts.
+Based on that, we would also make recommendations on the type of school.

 ## DataSet
 Link : https://www.kaggle.com/wsj/college-salaries